sematext/docs/docs/agents/sematext-agent/app-agent/index.md

 ### Embedded

-The [Embedded](spm-monitor-javaagent) mode can be used only for monitoring Java-based applications since it runs as a Java Agent inside the Java process.
+The [Embedded](spm-monitor-javaagent) mode can be used only for monitoring JVM-based applications since it runs as a Java Agent inside the Java process.
 With the Embedded monitor, when setting it up for the first time or when upgrading the monitor, one needs to change the command-line and restart the process in which the monitor